+King David

-King David: Discovered by farmer Ben Frost on a fence row tree in Arkansas in 1839.
+Discovered by farmer Ben Frost on a fence row tree in Arkansas in 1839.
 Believed to be a cross of Jonathan/Arkansas Black.
 Cream colored flesh is coarse, crisp and has a spicy, almost wine-like flavor.
-Suitable for dessert, great for a golden-yellow pie and apple sauce, as well as making cider.
+Suitable for dessert, pie, sauce making and cider.